 - Choose the desired closed loop speed of response, lambda.

 - Calculate the required PID tuning constants.

-Figure 3 shows the dynamic parameters of an integrating process.
+Figure 3 (see InTech article) shows the dynamic parameters of an integrating process.
 The dynamic parameters that describe the integrating response are dead time (Td), in units of time, and the integrating process gain (Kp), in units of percent PV span/time unit/percent output span.
 Note that the process variable can have a nonzero initial slope when performing the step test to measure the process dynamics.